CVCompiler/40-Words-to-Spice-Up-Your-Developer-Resume/README.md

 For these adjectives to be effective, combine them with <b>strong action verbs</b> and <b>numbers</b>, as in the examples above.

 Hopefully, this quick, practical guide will give you the boost/inspiration you need to spice up your resume.

-Need your IT resume reviewed?
-[Use CV Compiler](https://cvcompiler.com/?utm=abab33501bca3a95) and get personalized resume feedback in less than 30 seconds.
-Here’s a special promo code for 20% off: <b>Welcome20</b>.